Account-Link/.github/profile/README.md

 # Teleport and Account.Link

-tearing down the traditional boundaries of account ownership and jailbreaks your thoughts on identity and agency
+Teleport breaks down the traditional boundaries of account ownership and challenges the prevailing thoughts around identity and agency

 incubated by flashbots[x]